-A photography business isn’t like a bakery.
-We can’t just hang out a shingle and have people start walking in to fork over their cash.
+A photography business isn’t like owning a bakery.
+We can’t just hang out a shingle and have people walk in and start forking over their cash.
 Photography businesses start and grow slowly.
-All of the time every time.
+All of the time, every time.
 I would venture to say that there is no exception to this rule.
-I understand the desire to be successful but If you want instant success stop reading now.
+With that said I more than understand the desire to be successful but If you absolutely insist on instant success stop reading now.
 This article nor this business is right for you.

-Beyond the fact that things start slowly different people have diffrent viewpoints and no two businesses start the same way.
+Beyond the fact that things start slow, different people have diffrent viewpoints and no two businesses start or work the same way.
 There’s no such thing as a cut and dry formula but here’s my take.

 We all know that every photographer needs, or at lest should need, a certain skill set.
 You need to be able to get results and more importantly do so consistently.
 Beyond that there’s often a great deal of confusion about what it takes to earn your keep with a camera.